Stress + REST = Progress - DELOAD WEEK

 Here is how to approach the gym this week.
 Break a sweat.
 Focus on good movement.
 Smile and enjoy good company.
 Set your intentions on walking out of the gym feeling REFRESHED, NOT ABSOLUTELY CRUSHED THIS WEEK.

-Let's build our bodies up to DOMINATE the second half of our STRENGTH cycle and have some fun at the gym this week :)
+Let's build our bodies up to DOMINATE our STRENGTH cycle Benchmarks and have some fun at the gym this week :)

 WHAT IS A DELOAD?
 WHY DELOAD?

 A deload week is simply a week spent recovering from training.
 It is not just an excuse to wimp out.
 It’s an absolutely essential part of training!
 We are all familiar with rest days.
 Why not extend the concept further to a rest week?
 After all, your body has no respect for how long you think it should take to recover.